Chart Color Schemes

 Residential development activity is lower than average in Connells Point according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Connells Point has recorded approximately five residential properties granted approval each year over the past five financial years.
-This totals an estimated twenty-five homes between FY-21 and FY-25.
-As of FY-26, two approvals have been recorded.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Connells Point has recorded approximately 7 residential properties granted approval each year over the past five financial years.
+This totals an estimated 36 homes.
+In FY-26 so far, 2 approvals have been recorded.
+Over these five financial years (FY-21 to FY-25), an average of 3.7 people moved to the area for each dwelling built.

 Frequently Asked Questions - Development